Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Equilibrium dynamics

 \section{Equilibrium dynamics}

 In this section we are interested in the representation of the generator $L$ and its semigroup in terms of the creation, annihilation and second quantization operators as analytic expressions.
 These representations are possible because there is a well-known canonical unitary isomorphism between the (symmetric) Fock space and the Poisson space.
-We start by recalling this isomorphism.
+The operator theoretic side can be only made rigorous for constant activity $z$.
+When $a$ is symmetric then $\pi_z$ for constant activity is a reversible measure, which gave rise to the name of the section.
+We start by recalling the aforementioned canonical unitary isomorphism.
 Our approach is based on \cite{AKR97} and \cite{KSSU97}, but see also \cite{KoKuOl00} and references therein.